 I finally found a rhythm, a pace I could manage in yoga classes.

 I remained mostly in my head.
-Nobody knew I could focus on my body only for a few seconds before I fixated on the bodies of my instructor or people around me.
+Nobody knew (not even me), that I could focus on my body only for a few seconds before I fixated on the bodies of my instructor or people around me.

-As years went by, I tolerated slowing down from the inside.
+As years went by, yoga helped me to tolerate slowing down from the inside.
 I could then notice little bits of my body.
 I tuned into which muscles were tight, areas I felt strong, and parts that were shaky.
 I became aware of when my posture was slumped or rigid.
 Just a little noticing.
 Not too much.
 The urge to flee hit if I noticed too much.

 Sometimes noticing anything about my body brought waves of emotion that felt intolerable.
 Then I would pull my focus away from my breath or body and found solace in my busy mind again.